ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 'JSONAsString');
 ```

-The below query counts the requests with a status code greater than 200, grouping by http method.
+The below query counts the requests with a status code greater than 200, grouping by HTTP method.

 ```sql
 SELECT JSONExtractString(JSONExtractString(message, 'request'), 'method') as method,